 3. Groundwork: International Art in Cornwall

-    ‘Groundwork‘ is a project bringing international art and artists to

-    Cornwall, organised by the Helston-based Cornubian Arts and Science Trust in

-    partnership with Kestle Barton, Newlyn Art Gallery & The Exchange and Tate

-    St Ives.
-This May, it presents a season of exceptional international

-    contemporary art in locations across West Cornwall, with a focus on place

-    and an emphasis on moving image, sound and performance.
-The programme of

-    exhibitions and events unfolding from May to September includes

-    presentations of important new commissions and acclaimed works by

-    internationally celebrated artists.
-Take a look the website to see if there

-    is something to be enjoyed near you this month.
+‘Groundwork’ project bringing international art and artists to Cornwall, organised by the Helston-based Cornubian Arts and Science Trust in partnership with Kestle Barton Gallery, Newlyn Art Gallery & The Exchange and Tate St Ives Gallery.
+This May, it presents a season of exceptional international contemporary art in locations across West Cornwall, with a focus on place and an emphasis on moving image, sound and performance.
+The programme of exhibitions and events unfolding from May to September includes presentations of important new commissions and acclaimed works by internationally celebrated artists.
+Take a look the website to see if there is something to be enjoyed near you this month.

 4. Bluebells in Cornwall

 Take your pick of gardens to visit in the region this May and experience breathtaking carpets of bluebells in Cornwall.
 Tehidy Country Park near Hayle, Penrose Estate near Helston and Glendurgan Garden, Falmouth are all beautiful at this time of year.